 The Fujifilm 32-64/4 is a great lens.
-It’s the second-best zoom I’ve ever tested, bested only by the Nikon 180-400/4, which is playing in a different league in both focal length and price.
+Up until a few days ago, I said it’s the second-best zoom I’ve ever tested, bested only by the Nikon 180-400/4, which is playing in a different league in both focal length and price.
 Since there is so much overlap between the ranges of the 32-64 and the new 45-100, and because the 32-64 sets a high bar, it seems natural to test the new kid on the block against the old pro.
 This is an informal test.
 I’ll follow up with a Siemens Star test later.

 The scene, at 45mm and f/4, with the 45-100/4: